nowaproj/docs/docs/getting-started/install.md

 ### Google Sign-Up

-Want to move even faster?
-Use Google Sign-In.
+Want to get started even quicker?
+You can sign in with Google.

 - Click the **Continue with Google** button.
 - Pick your account and give permission.